A Dance Teacher’s Guide to Parenting

 PS: A quick shout out to my friend and fellow tap dancer Karen Callaway Williams.
 Karen makes pre-assembled Tap Emergency Kits so if you happen to be a dancer or dance teacher in need of your own Dance Bag Essentials, check them out!

-4 thoughts on “A Dance Teacher’s Guide to Parenting
+4 Responses to “A Dance Teacher’s Guide to Parenting”

 Your philosophy is right on: ask, educate, threats and bribes, LOL and then basking in the glow when one or more of the above actually works!